meine-stadt-transparent/meine-stadt-transparent/README.md

 To bootstrap a city, two pieces of information are required: the URL of the OParl-Endpoint, and (for now) the German "Gemeindeschlüssel".

 The following example uses Jülich (Gemeindeschlüssel 05358024) as an example.
-The OParl-Importer uses the "use-sternberg-workarounds" to mitigate issues with server-side implementations.
+The OParl-Importer uses the `--use-sternberg-workarounds` to mitigate issues with the current server-side implementations.

 ```bash
 ./manage.py migrate